Billing Configuration

 ]

-Plan IDs (Provider-Specific)
+Provider-Specific Plan IDs

-• Stripe: a Price ID (price_…)
+• Stripe: expects a Price ID (price_…)

-• Polar: a Product ID (prod_…)
+• Polar: expects a Product ID (prod_…)

-Stripe example (Price IDs)
+Stripe (Price IDs)

 STRIPE_PRICE_STARTER_MONTHLY=price_...